Yosemite flood risk, closures block some springtime visitors - KESQ

 But some views will be off limits starting late Friday as the park temporarily closes much of the famed Yosemite Valley due to a forecast of flooding amid rising spring temperatures.

 Warming weather is quickly melting huge amounts of snow that accumulated in mountains from a series of epic winter storms.
-Across California’s fertile San Joaquin Valley, temperatures are expected to climb into the mid-90s (35 C) through Saturday and a flood warning was in effect for rivers, creeks, streams and low-lying areas in Fresno, Kings and Tulare counties, according to the National Weather Service in Hanford.
+Across California’s fertile San Joaquin Valley, temperatures are expected to climb into the mid-90s (35 degrees Celsius) through Saturday, and a flood warning was in effect for rivers, creeks, streams and low-lying areas in Fresno, Kings and Tulare counties, according to the National Weather Service in Hanford.

 High temperatures speed up the pace of the snowmelt, especially when nighttime temperatures no longer dip below freezing.